Brainiac (character): Silver Age

 Brainiac's legacy was revealed in Action Comics #276 (May 1961), in a Legion of Super-Heroes back-up story.
 This story introduced Brainiac 5, who claimed to be Brainiac's 30th-century descendant.
 Unlike his ancestor, Brainiac 5 used his "twelfth-level intellect" for the forces of good and joined the Legion alongside Supergirl, with whom he fell in love.
 His home planet was given variously as Bryak, Yod, Yod-Colu, or simply Colu.
 20th century Colu is a rim world found on the approach to the Magellanic Clouds.

-In Superman #167 (February 1964), it was retconned that Brainiac was a robotic Coluan entity created by the Computer Tyrants of Colu to spy on and invade other worlds.
-Brainiac's distinctive gridwork of red diodes on his head are explained as "electric terminals of his sensory 'nerves'" necessary for him to function.
+In Superman #167 (February 1964), it was retconned that Brainiac was a robot created by the Computer Tyrants of Colu to spy on and invade other worlds.
+Brainiac's distinctive forehead diodes are explained as "electric terminals of his sensory nerves" necessary for him to function.
 To explain the 1961 introduction of the villain's living descendant Brainiac 5, the story reveals the Computer Tyrants provided the villain with an assistant, a young Coluan boy named Vril Dox tasked with masquerading as his "son" so others would believe Brainiac to be a trustworthy organic alien scientist with a family rather than a deadly robot.
 The young boy Vril Dox was designated "Brainiac 2".
-In the same issue, the letter column contained a "special announcement" explaining that the change in the characterization of Brainiac was "in deference" to the "Brainiac Computer Kit", a toy computer created by Edmund Berkeley (and based on the Geniac) that predated the creation of the comic book character.
+In the same issue, the letter column contained a "special announcement" explaining that the change in the characterization of Brainiac was "in deference" to the "Brainiac Computer Kit", a toy computer created by Edmund Berkeley and based on the Geniac that predated the creation of the comic book character.

-In this same story, Luthor discovers the Computer Tyrants could have given their robot villain a twelfth-level intellect but only gave him a tenth-level, the same as them, so he would not dominate them.
+In this same story, Lex Luthor discovers the Computer Tyrants could have given their robot villain a twelfth-level intellect but only gave him a tenth-level, the same as them, so he would not dominate them.
 Luthor frees Brainiac from imprisonment and increases his intellect to a twelfth-level one.
 He also implants a device to temporarily disable him or destroy him if necessary.
 The two join forces, but Brainiac later removes the device and blocks out Luthor's memory of his inner workings and the fact that he is a machine.
 This story becomes the first of many Brainiac/Luthor team-ups.
 Meanwhile, Vril Dox leads a revolt against the Computer Tyrants, eventually destroying them and freeing Colu.
 Brainiac sees a monument to this when he returns to Colu later on.